vsouza/awesome-ios/README.md

  * [MKRingProgressView](https://github.com/maxkonovalov/MKRingProgressView) - A beautiful ring/circular progress view similar to Activity app on Apple Watch, written in Swift. 🔶
  * [Hexacon](https://github.com/gautier-gdx/Hexacon) - A new way to display content in your app like the Apple Watch SpringBoard, written in Swift. 🔶
  * [StackViewController](https://github.com/seedco/StackViewController) - A controller that uses a UIStackView and view controller composition to display content in a list :large_orange_diamond:
+ * [ParticlesLoadingView](https://github.com/BalestraPatrick/ParticlesLoadingView) - A customizable SpriteKit particles animation on the border of a view. :large_orange_diamond:

 ##### Alerts